calnan/guide/src/guide/jbs-jdk-bug-system.md

 1. Ensure the [Affects Version/s]{.jbs-field} field is correct (within reason).
     * This may involve reproducing the bug, if doing so is fast and easy.
     * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
     * See [Indicating what releases an issue is applicable to](#indicating-what-releases-an-issue-is-applicable-to) for more details.
-    * For enhancements the [Affects Version/s]{.jbs-field} should be empty unless you feel that the enhancement is only relevant to a particular release family, and shouldn't go into a future mainline release.
-    * [Affects Version/s]{.jbs-field} should never use any of the "special" values available in JBS like [tbd]{.jbs-value}, [na]{.jbs-value}, [unknown]{.jbs-value}, [(Rel)-pool]{.jbs-value} or similar.
-Only actual JDK release numbers should be used.
-If you want to reflect that an issue is relevant to an older release, use a family release value or an exact release if you know where the issue was introduced: [8]{.jbs-value}, [17]{.jbs-value}, [21u4]{.jbs-value}.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value} or the appropriate [(Rel)-pool]{.jbs-value} if the fix is for a specific release family.
 If there is a [(Rel)-pool]{.jbs-value} in the fix version Skara tooling will use that issue/backport when you integrate the fix for that release family.
    * If the bug also exists in older versions it may require [backporting].